back-2-95/armistice/DOCUMENT.md

 their traditional ways of living, their economic, religious and cultural reconstruction and in other fields of endeavour.
 In addition to these, a ban of all pro-Russian political parties and organizations in this republic shall be in force regardless.

+In addition, parts of Tambov (11), Volgograd (12), Saratov (13) and Liptesk Oblasts (14) bordering the regions already mentioned that are slated for total annexation shall be annexed to Ukraine postwar as well and the communities that are part of the areas affected will be fully integrated with it, and its population asked to swear allegiance to Ukraine and its Constitution, speak Ukrainian and serve in the AFU and the other uniformed organizations.
+People of these areas who have worked with the aggressor in the performance of war crimes, human rights abuses and other activities will be prosecuted accordingly upon official annexation to the national territory of Ukraine in these areas.

 The autonomous republics of Kabardino-Balkaria and Karachay-Cherkessia, also a part of the "Russian Federation", will be assisted by Ukraine to help in their liberation from the Russian dominator and autocrat, and will be assisted in either preparing for full annexation as republics of Ukraine owing to their location as part of the historic Kuban, or to